 Registration

-It is a legal requirement to register your business name if you’re carrying on business under that name.
-Although simply registering a business name doesn’t give someone exclusive trading rights or ownership over that name, searching the Australian Business Registry for your name is a quick and easy preliminary step which should always be taken.
+It is a legal requirement to register your business name if you are carrying on business under that name.
+While registration does not grant you exclusive trading rights or ownership over a name, it is a fundamental preliminary step.
+Start by searching the Australian Business Registry to check availability.
+Alternatively, ASIC Connect offers a speedy method to see if your name is already registered.

-According to section 17 of the Business Names Registration Act 2011 (Cth) (the Act), the registration of a business name does not affect the rights of any entity in relation to the business name.
-However, as per Section 25 of the Act, a business name can only be registered if it isn’t “identical or nearly identical” to another registered name.
+According to section 17 of the Business Names Registration Act 2011 (Cth), registration does not override any existing rights over a name.
+Moreover, as per section 25 of the Act, a business name can only be registered if it isn’t “identical or nearly identical” to an already registered name.

 Trademark